Eddelu Manjunatha: Plot

 The conversation now continues shifting from the lodge to Manja's home itself.
-After celebrating their freedom from the lodge with alcoholism that night they find themselves again captive within the house due to the help of the local inspector who assists Gowri to tackle Manja's unyielding ways.
-Naani then talks about the plot of his film, which was seemingly ignored by the producer with whom he had placed his trust upon (and for the reason with which he ended up being captive in the lodge).
-Manja, hearing of the simple story of Dr Rajkumar's pledged eyes and how they were now seeing a world through another person, is taken aback and applauds Naani for such a heartwarming plot and how the -Annavru-'s fans would welcome such a movie.
+After celebrating their freedom from the lodge with alcoholism that night they find themselves captive within the house with the help of the local inspector who assists Gowri tackle Manja's unyielding ways.
+Naani then talks about the plot of his film, which was seemingly ignored by the producer with whom he had placed his trust (and the reason for which he ended up being captive in the lodge).
+Manja, hearing the simple story of Dr Rajkumar's pledged eyes and how they were now seeing a world through another person, is taken aback and applauds Naani for such a heartwarming plot and how the -Annavru-'s fans would welcome such a movie.
 He motivates Naani with all success if Naani ever made the film by taking out his mother's prized 50 rupee note from the cupboard and giving it to Naani.
 He tells Naani that it was considered as a lucky charm to any person that received it.
-He also happens to find a note in the cupboard that Gowri leaves behind (after her inability to tell him personally that night due to his inebriated state) to Manja conveying that she was now carrying and that he would soon become a father.
-Manja's personality suddenly defines a change after reading the news.
+He also happens to find a note in the cupboard that Gowri leaves behind (after her inability to tell him personally that night due to his inebriated state) to Manja conveying that she was now pregnant and that he would soon become a father.

+Manja's personality suddenly changes after reading the news.
 He is unable to express his joy, apart from sharing it with Naani, at that moment being locked in his home.
 He tries calling Gowri but he doesn't get her on-line.
 In the midst of all this, there concocts a life turning situation for Manja at that moment.
 His wife returns home struck in pain.
-Gowri had killed the developing child in her womb due to the burdensome worry which she concluded that she wasn't in a state to be able to maintain and grow a child while having such a lackluster and incapable husband.
+Gowri had killed the developing child in her womb due to the burdensome worry that she wasn't in a state to be able to maintain and grow a child while having such a lackluster and incapable husband.
 She perceived that it was best for the child to not come to life and face a deteriorated lifestyle.
 Naani leaves the house expressing his ill-timed presence in the development of such an event.

-Manja is clipped between a moment of where he faced fresh joy like he had not known for a long long time where he believed that the child, who would be his Lakshmi (the Goddess of wealth), would change his life for the better and to another moment that his 'Lakshmi' would not be happening.
+Manja is clipped between a moment where he faced fresh joy like he had not known for a long long time where he believed that the child, who would be his Lakshmi (the Goddess of wealth), would change his life for the better and to another moment that his 'Lakshmi' would not be happening.
 In his state of hopelessness, he threatens Gowri as to what rights she held to kill his child.
 Gowri is throbbing in pain to be able to reply to his questions.
 In this delusion of Manja, Lakshmi -the unborn child, appears to him and speaks to him as to how ill-fated she would have been to have been born as a daughter to such a father.
-Lakshmi says that Gowri, her mother, did not kill her and that Manja, her father, killed her and suggests to him that he could celebrate this occasion with his friends by drinking along with them.
+Lakshmi says that Gowri, her mother, did not kill her and that Manja, her father, killed her.
+She suggests to him that he could celebrate this occasion with his friends by drinking along with them.
 Manja's remorse knows no bounds.
-He reflects back Lakshmi's words to Gowri and says to his wife that neither his own parents nor his own wife or any of his gurus could ever be a guru to him, but the unborn dead child which will never happen in his existence was his ultimate guru to his final immediate realization of the value of life.
+He relays Lakshmi's words to Gowri and says to his wife that neither his own parents nor his own wife or any of his gurus could ever be a guru to him, but the unborn dead child which he will never have in his existence was his ultimate guru to his final immediate realization of the value of life.